 La musique de la Légion étrangère (La Musique principale up to 1999).
 The Music of the Foreign Legion.
 It is a traditional part and a symbol of the Foreign Legion.
-It has already been established in 1832.
-The Music is comprised exclusively of legionnaires, which have finished the same four-months basic training as the rest did.
-In 1962, it left Sidi bel Abbes in Algeria.
-The Music was redeployed to Aubagne, in the quarters of the 1er RE.
+It was established in 1832.
+The Music is composed exclusively of legionnaires, which have finished the same four-month-long basic training as the rest have.
+In 1962, the music band left the Foreign Legion headquarters based in Sidi bel Abbes, Algeria.
+The Music moved to Aubagne with the rest of 1er RE.
 Today, about 55 members of the Music travel and play around the world to present the Foreign Legion.

 Marching step of the French Foreign Legion

 Le pas Légion.
 The Foreign Legion has an 88-step-per-minute marching speed, in comparison to the 120-step-per-minute speed of other French Army units.
-This speed is inherited from the traditional marching speed of the Regiment Hohenlohe (1815-1831, a predecessor of the Foreign Legion).
+This speed inherited from the traditional marching speed of the Regiment Hohenlohe (1815 – 1831, the predecessor to the Foreign Legion).

 Because of its marching speed, the Foreign Legion is always the last unit marching in any parade.